CMSC-129A-Projects/CtrlAltElite/README.md

 When contributing, make a new branch then push with your new branch.

+## NOTE

+There is no need to do this if you are one of the collaborators.

 ## Example

 1. `git checkout -b naix` (creates a branch naix)